Democrat Party Racism -Part 1

 • 1916: Republican Jeannette Rankin is elected the first woman to serve Congress.

-• Also, the 1st woman was elected to the U.S. House of Representatives and was affectionately called the “Lady of the house.”
+• Also, the 1st woman was elected to the U.S. House of Representatives and was affectionately called the “Lady of the House.”
 Dems followed up in 2007

 • 1918: Democratic Ku Klux Klan rises by targeting Jews, Catholics, and immigrants in addition to blacks.